DiamondLightSource/volume-segmantics/paper.md

 Programming Interface (API) for training 2-dimensional (2D) PyTorch deep learning models on small amounts of annotated 3D image data.
-The package also enables applying these models to new (often much larger) 3D datasets in order to speed up the process of semantic segmentation.
+The package also enables applying these models to new (often much larger) 3D datasets to speed up the process of semantic segmentation.

 # Statement of need